 After you have received admission to NTNU, you will be provided with practical information regarding visas, housing and so on.
 On this page, we have listed some of the practical information that it might be useful to consider at the time of applying.

-The academic year at NTNU is divided in two semesters: autumn (August - December) and spring (January to June).
+The academic year at NTNU is divided in two semesters: Autumn (August-December) and Spring (January-June).

 - Housing: This is going to be your single biggest expense.
 You should estimate around NOK 4000 to 6000 NOK for a single room with shared bathroom and kitchen.